 Yes, it responds positively.
-Using a new instrumental variable based on the presence of location specific information externalities, we estimate that firms increase investment by 10% in response to a one standard-deviation increase in the investment of their product market peers.
+Using a new instrumental variable approach, we estimate that firms increase investment in response to increases in the investment of their product market peers.
 The influence of peers' investment is stronger in concentrated industries, featuring more heterogeneous firms, and for relatively smaller firms that possess less precise information.
-These findings are consistent with a model in which firms compete and use peers' investment as a source of information about product market fundamentals.
-The positive influence of peers' investment could amplify variation in aggregate investment and thus affect productivity and output.
+These findings are consistent with a model in which firms' managers have imperfect information about fundamentals and use peers' investment as a source of information, creating endogenous complementarity among investment decisions.
+This complementarity could amplify the effect of idiosyncratic or aggregate shocks within and across industries.

 Keywords: investment, peer effect, competition, agglomeration economies